jjskuld/photo-migrator/docs/PRD.md

 - Persist upload state to SQLite
 - Detect and auto-resume incomplete uploads on app launch
 - Auto-start on system boot (opt-in)
+- Maintain video upload state for partially uploaded files

 **Acceptance Criteria:**
 - Uploads resume within 10 seconds of app restart or reconnect
 - State is preserved across reboots
+- Videos can resume upload from the last successful chunk

 ---